 Have you ever gone on autopilot during prayer?

 During the early church, there didn’t seem to be an autopilot prayer mode.
-These people knew to whom they were praying and they were fully aware of His power and presence.
+These people knew to whom they were praying and they were fully aware of God’s power and presence.

 What if, before we said a word in prayer, we consciously became aware of who we’re speaking to?
 This quote by R. A. Torrey says it well: